Creating Solutions For Our Difficult Times

 The piece was published as an op-ed by the local newspaper TribLive.

 Third, Bea was interviewed in late May by the Smithsonian magazine on the future of museums after the pandemic ends.
 She gave her insights on design features that can be implemented fairly quickly, but also discussed bigger topics like: Virtual museums, open-air museums, and museums diffused in the urban context.
-This article featuring the interview will be posted in the upcoming weeks.

 During her years back in Italy, Bea learned a lot about the Reggio Emilia Approach as promoted by “Reggio Children”.
 She wrote also an article that discusses the important role of the space as a “third teacher”: Third, that is, right after the parents and the school instructors.
 Our kids learn a lot about life from the architecture of the places they experience.
 Her focus in this article is to promote ways in which you can make your home more experience-friendly for kids.